open-trackers/Gym-Routine-Tracker-Watch-App/README.md

 - Simple data model of user-defined routines and their exercises.
 - Your data syncs with your private iCloud account when a network connection is available.
 - Fully open source where code is licensed with Mozilla Public License 2.0.
-- App available as a free download in the watchOS App Store.
 - Available separately as an app for iPhone/iPad.

 GRT prioritizes convenience, quick interactions, and the basic needs of the recreational fitness user.